-What is surprising is that even those companies and leaders who take these disciplines seriously often fail to build positive perceptions of their business in the marketplace, and consequently miss out on opportunities to improve performance through stronger customer relationships and stakeholder advocacy.
+What is surprising is that even those companies and leaders who take these disciplines seriously often fail to build positive perceptions of their business in the marketplace and consequently miss out on opportunities to improve performance through stronger customer relationships and stakeholder advocacy.

-This failure happens for a number of different reasons:
+This failure happens for many different reasons:

-- Overly inward focus: many companies succeed at defining their internal identity and essence in a credible and differentiated way, and making it a driver of behavior and communication.
-This brand-led thinking is a great asset, but it often neglects to take into consideration the perceptions and expectations of the outside world beyond the customers, including stakeholders like policy-makers, suppliers, partners and even society at large.
-While Apple is undoubtedly a strong company, for a while it was suffering from this short-sightedness, which had hurt the brand and the company.
+- Overly inward focus: Many companies succeed at defining their internal identity and essence in a credible and differentiated way and making it a driver of behavior and communication.
+This brand-led thinking is a great asset, but it often neglects to take into consideration the perceptions and expectations of the outside world beyond the customers, including stakeholders like policy-makers, suppliers, partners, and even society at large.
+While Apple is undoubtedly a strong company, for a while, it was suffering from this short-sightedness, which had hurt the brand and the company.

-- Words louder than actions: most of the brand and reputation failures I’ve experienced had to do with the fact that the company’s day-to-day actions and culture – whether demonstrated by management, staff or through the company’s products and activities – simply did not live up to what the company claimed to stand for, or what it promised stakeholders.
-One of the most notable examples is Enron, whose values had included “integrity”, and a more recent one is VW Dieselgate – which got the company removed from the FTSE ‘ethical’ index.
+- Words louder than actions: Most of the brand and reputation failures I’ve experienced had to do with the fact that the company’s day-to-day actions and culture – whether demonstrated by management, staff, or through the company’s products and activities – simply did not live up to what the company claimed to stand for, or what it promised stakeholders.
+One of the most notable examples is Enron, whose values included “integrity”, and a more recent one is VW Dieselgate – which got the company removed from the FTSE ‘ethical’ index.

-To succeed in forming positive perceptions and securing sustainable support from customers, employees and other stakeholders – companies and their leaders need to take an integrated approach to brand and reputation management and focus on building strong and lasting character.
+To succeed in forming positive perceptions and securing sustainable support from customers, employees, and other stakeholders – companies and their leaders need to take an integrated approach to brand and reputation management and focus on building strong and lasting character.

 “Just as character matters in people, it matters in organizations,” some say – and I couldn’t agree more.
 And while it’s a long-term effort, there are clear steps to follow:

-Demonstrate character: work hard on aligning your purpose and values with the organization: its customer experience, stakeholder engagement activities, business strategy – and most importantly, culture and behavior.
-Make sure that your belief system (purpose, vision, values and any other elements reflecting it) really serves as a filter and guidance for decision-making at every level of the organization.
+Demonstrate character: Work hard on aligning your purpose and values with the organization: its customer experience, stakeholder engagement activities, business strategy – and most importantly, culture and behavior.
+Make sure that your belief system (purpose, vision, values, and any other elements reflecting it) really serves as a filter and guidance for decision-making at every level of the organization.

-Stay true to character: herein lies the prize – to make your corporate character truly strong and lasting, you will need to manage it carefully over time.
-This means ongoing dialogues with stakeholders to inform and adjust internal decision-making in a structured (rather than ad-hoc) way; management tools such as KPIs to ensure ongoing goal-setting and evaluation on both personal and company-wide levels; identification of, and preparation for, potentials risks; and integration of your corporate character across the organization’s silos, so that it’s managed effectively in concert.
+Stay true to character: Herein lies the prize – to make your corporate character truly strong and lasting, you will need to manage it carefully over time.
+This means ongoing dialogues with stakeholders to inform and adjust internal decision-making in a structured (rather than ad-hoc) way; management tools such as KPIs to ensure ongoing goal-setting and evaluation on both personal and company-wide levels; identification of, and preparation for, potentials risks; and integration of your corporate character across the organization’s silos so that it’s managed effectively in concert.

 This type of prescription often feels easier said than done, but with CEO commitment, collaboration at the top of the company, and staff engagement – this process is not only realistic but also healthy and inspiring for the whole organization.

-So is corporate character yet another buzzword?
+So, is corporate character yet another buzzword?
 Some will surely claim it is.
 But however you look at it, one thing is clear: just like people, organizations that are driven by their very own purpose and act with integrity win the trust and affection of those around them, and that makes them stronger.
 This is a simple fact that’s hard to dispute – and organizations of all kinds will benefit from taking note.